kmwoley/download_file_in_loop/README.md

-# Download file in a loop (using the Backblaze B2 API)
+# Download random files in a loop and test their SHA1 hashes (using the Backblaze B2 API)

-This script takes three inputs on the command line:
+This script takes two inputs on the command line:
-1. A B2 filename
+1. A B2 directory location (pretending that folders exist)
-2. The expected SHA1 hash for this file.
-3. The number of times the file should be downloaded.
+3. The number of files that should be downloaded.

-For any download attempt where the SHA1 from the input does not match the SHA1 from the B2 response AND the SHA1 of the downloaded file contents, request response information will be output to help troubleshoot why the hash does not match.
+For any download attempt where the SHA1 from the B2 response AND the SHA1 of the downloaded file contents doesn't match, request response information will be output to help troubleshoot why the hash does not match.

 Every other request inserts an HTTP Range header (Range: bytes=0-9999999), in case this could be related.